Cisco Secure Client

 Authentication, ACLs, and endpoint protection

-Tailscale supports multiple authentication types, including OAuth2, OpenID Connect (OIDC), and multiple SSO identity providers, including Okta, OneLogin, Microsoft, Apple, and Google. including such as .
-Tailscale is designed to hold a minimum amount of your user’s Personally Identifiable Information (PII), which simplifies compliance and data governance.
+Tailscale supports multiple authentication types, including OAuth2, OpenID Connect (OIDC), and multiple SSO identity providers, including Okta, OneLogin, Microsoft, Apple, and Google.
+Tailscale is designed to hold a minimum amount of your users’ Personally Identifiable Information (PII), which simplifies compliance and data governance.
 Meshes use end-to-end encryption between node points - Tailscale never sees (and cannot see) your data.

-For ACL management, Tailscale uses ACL files written in Human JSON for better readability and self-documentation.
+Tailscale approaches segmentation with an identity-based ACL system.
+Tailscale uses ACL files written in Human JSON for better readability and self-documentation.
 Administrators can specify policies per user and device name instead of IP addresses.
 Using groups and tags, administrators can implement Role-Based Access controls (RBACs) easily.

 Rather than administrate security ACLs via a separate device, Tailscale admins can store ACLs in GitHub or GitLab and push to Tailscale securely via an API endpoint secured with an access token.